-A drug designated as a fast track product by the FDA must be intended for the treatment of a serious or life-threatening condition and demonstrate the potential to address unmet medical needs for the condition.
+A drug designated as a fast track product by the FDA must be intended for the treatment of a serious or life-threatening disease or condition and demonstrate the potential to address unmet medical needs for the condition.
 Fast track designation does not apply to a product alone, but applies to a combination of the product and specific indication for which it is being studied.
 A sponsor may submit a request for fast track designation at the time of original submission of its IND, or at any time thereafter prior to receiving marketing approval of its NDA.
 Fast track status enables the sponsor to have more frequent and timely communication and meetings with the FDA regarding the product development plans.
+If fast track designation is obtained, the FDA may initiate review of sections of an NDA before the application is complete.
+This "rolling review" is available if the applicant provides and the FDA approves a schedule for the remaining information.
+In some cases, a fast track product may be eligible for accelerated approval, pursuant to which the product is approved on the basis of either a surrogate endpoint that is reasonably likely to predict clinical benefit, or on a clinical endpoint that can be measured earlier than irreversible morbidity or mortality, that is reasonably likely to predict an effect on irreversible morbidity or mortality or other clinical benefit, taking into account the severity, rarity, or prevalence of the condition and the availability or lack of alternative treatments.
 Fast track status may also result in eligibility for NDA priority review, under which the PDUFA review goal for the NDA is six months rather than ten months.